skoona/HomieMonitor/README.md

 * Self contained Application packaged as Java Executable warFile; using Warbler.gem -- port 8080
 * Docker build script.
 * Internally designed to tollerate potentially Homie Specification 1.5+, but focused on V3.
-* Attribute and Property retention, via YAML:Store file, as Homie considers some discovery related attributes optional and they are not always retained!
+* Attribute and Property retention, via YAML:Store file, as Homie may consider some discovery related attributes optional and they are not always retained!

 ## Demonstration Mode